autr/4BY4/README.md

 **Sending Messages**

-When connected via USB, the 4BY4 doesn't immediately send MIDI / OSC / WebSockets, and insteads sends serial messages directly over USB from the device, with 1024 points of fidelity.
+When connected via USB, the 4BY4 doesn't immediately send MIDI / OSC / WebSockets, and insteads sends serial messages directly over USB from the device, with 10bit / 1024 points of fidelity.
 The [bridge.js](bridge.js) script will forward those messages onto MIDI, OSC or WebSockets.
-It's possible to load MIDI firmware onto the Arduino - or use a [Teensy](https://www.pjrc.com/teensy/) - and skip this process, but will mean 128 points of fidelity only.
+It's possible to load MIDI firmware onto the Arduino - or use a [Teensy](https://www.pjrc.com/teensy/) - and skip this process, but will reduce the amount of fidelity to MIDI 7bit / 128 points.

 **Open Source**